Chandan-Saini/ecommercecart/README.md

 ## Run Server using npm command

-### To run this run just run command "npm run start" and this command will open this app on port 3000
+### To run this application just run command "npm run start" using terminal and this command will open this app on port 3000

 ### Open (http://localhost:3000) to view it in the browser.